Become an Erie Arts & Culture Volunteer Panelist

 Panelist Responsibilities

-- Read and rate each grant application according to criteria established by the Pennsylvania Council on the Arts (PCA) or by the Erie Arts Endowment.
-You will be commenting on the grant application quality and artistic merit of each application.
+• Read and rate each grant application according to the review criteria.
 Reading the grant applications must be done in advance of the panel meeting on your own time.
 You should expect to spend several hours reading, reviewing, and scoring the applications.

-- Attend the panel session.
-The panel meeting is typically 2-3 hours and is a one-time commitment where you will discuss the applications and come to a consensus on the scores with your fellow panelists.
+• Attend the panel session.
+The panel meeting is typically 2-3 hours and is a one-time commitment where you will discuss the applications and make a funding recommendation with your fellow panelists.